BurdetteLamar/markdown_helper/markdown/use_cases/reuse_text/included.md

 This file includes the useful text.

+This is some reusable text that can be included in more than one place (actually, in more than one file).

+Then includes it again.

-This is some useful text that can be included in more than one place (actually, in more than one file).
+This is some reusable text that can be included in more than one place (actually, in more than one file).